rqtrinh/mipsProcessor/README.md

 #### Alu_Control
 - Values are in hex
-- This module takes inputs opocode(6 bits) and func_field(6 bits)
+- This module takes inputs opcode(6 bits) and func_field(6 bits)
 - It outputs alu_control(3 bits)
-- Essentially this module take the opocode and function field of the mips instruction and determines what operation should be preformed
+- Essentially this module take the opcode and function field of the mips instruction and determines what operation should be preformed
   - alu_control represents what operation should be done
     - 0 = Addition
     - 1 = Subtraction